tcuisset/CMSSWTruthViz/OPENSHIFT.md

 python server.py --host 0.0.0.0 --start-port ${PORT:-8080} --no-auto-find-port
 ```

-The generated graph bundle is not committed.
-On first startup the server:
+On startup, `server.py`:

 - uses `data/bundle.json` if it exists,
-- generates it from `truthgraph.dot` or `dependency.gv` if either file is present,
+- generates `data/bundle.json` from `truthgraph.dot` or `dependency.gv` if either file is present,
-- otherwise creates an empty bundle so the app can start and accept uploads.
+- otherwise creates an empty bundle so the web UI can start and accept DOT uploads.

-After creating the app, expose the service if needed:
+Expose the service if needed:

 ```bash
 oc expose service/cmsswgraphviz
 ```

+The browser still needs access to the CDN-hosted frontend libraries listed in [FRONTEND.md](FRONTEND.md), unless those assets are vendored into `app/index.html`.